riccardodg/collaborazioni/README.md

 # collaborazioni

-Repository where collabarations between different souls of reserachers should meet.
+Repository where collaborations between different souls of reserachers should happen.